Tigers vs. Angels Player Props Betting Odds

-Player prop bet odds for Spencer Torkelson, Shohei Ohtani and others are listed when the Detroit Tigers host the Los Angeles Angels at Comerica Park on Wednesday at 6:40 PM ET.
+Player prop bet odds for Spencer Torkelson and others are available when the Los Angeles Angels visit the Detroit Tigers at Comerica Park on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!